-Climate resilient development is a set of trajectories that strengthens sustainable development and efforts to eradicate poverty and reduce inequalities while promoting fair and equitable reductions of GHG emissions.
-Climate resilient development also serves to steer societies towards low-carbon, prosperous and ecologically safer futures (Chapter 1).
-All pathways to pursue climate resilient development will involve balancing complex synergies and trade-offs (very high confidence; Chapter 18).
-Pathways to climate resilient development can be pursued simultaneously with recovering from the COVID-19 pandemic (Cross-Chapter Box COVID in Chapter 7; Ebi et al., 2021).
+Climate resilient development is a set of trajectories that strengthen sustainable development and efforts to eradicate poverty and reduce inequalities, while promoting fair and equitable reductions of GHG emissions.
+Climate resilient development also serves to steer societies towards low-carbon, prosperous, and ecologically safer futures (WGII, Chapter 1).
+All pathways to pursue climate resilient development will involve balancing complex synergies and trade-offs between development pathways and the options that underpin climate mitigation and adaptation (very high confidence; WGII, Chapter 18).
+Pathways to climate resilient development can be pursued simultaneously with recovering from the COVID-19 pandemic (WHO Manifesto for a healthy recovery from COVID-19; Cross-Chapter Box COVID in Chapter 7, Ebi et al., 2021).

-Meeting commitments against the following seven existing global priorities would facilitate CRDPs and transformational futures for health, well-being, conflict and migration (high agreement, medium evidence):
+Meeting commitments against seven existing global priorities would facilitate climate resilient development pathways and transformational futures for health, wellbeing, conflict and migration (high agreement, medium evidence):

-- Fully implementing the WHO Operational Framework for building climate-resilient health systems (WHO, 2015b) - ii) Achieving Universal Health Coverage (UHC) under SDG 3 (good health and well-being) - iii) Achieving net zero GHG emissions from healthcare systems and services - iv) Achieving the SDGs more generally - v) Adopting mitigation policies and technologies that have significant health co-benefits (see Cross-Chapter Box HEALTH) - vi) Meeting the objectives of the Global Compact for Safe, Orderly and Regular Migration - vii) Inclusive and integrative approaches to climate-resilient peace
+- 1. Fully implementing the World Health Organization (WHO) Operational Framework for building climate-resilient health systems (WHO, 2015b) - 2.
+Achieving Universal Health Coverage (UHC) under SDG 3 (good health and wellbeing) - 3.
+Achieving net zero GHG emissions from healthcare systems and services - 4.
+Achieving the Sustainable Development Goals - 5.
+Adopting mitigation policies and technologies that have significant health co-benefits (see Cross-Chapter Box, including energy systems, urban, infrastructure, societal) - 6.
+Meeting the objectives of the Global Compact for Safe, Orderly, and Regular Migration - 7.
+Inclusive and integrative approaches to climate resilient peace

-These transformations map across all five of the system transitions identified in Chapter 18: energy systems; land, ocean, and ecosystems; urban and infrastructural systems; industrial systems; and societal systems.
+These transformations map across all of the five system transitions identified in WGII Chapter 18 - energy systems; land, ocean, and ecosystems; urban and infrastructural systems; industrial systems, and societal systems.

-7.4.7.1 Fully Implementing the World Health Organization Operational Framework
+7.4.7.1 Fully implementing the WHO Operational Framework

 The WHO Operational Framework for building climate-resilient health systems was designed to increase the capacity of health systems and public health programming to protect health in an unstable and changing climate (WHO, 2015b).
-The guidance defines a climate-resilient health system as one that is capable to anticipate, respond to, cope with, recover from and adapt to climate-related shocks and stress, so as to bring sustained improvements in population health despite an unstable climate.
-Full implementation of this framework has the potential to achieve transformational adaptation; the fundamental attributes of health systems would change to anticipate and effectively manage the population health and healthcare risks of climate change.
-This includes having the knowledge, capacity, tools and human and financial resources for health systems to extend beyond soft limits to adaptation.
+The guidance defines a climate resilient health system as one that is capable to anticipate, respond to, cope with, recover from, and adapt to climate-related shocks and stress, so as to bring sustained improvements in population health, despite an unstable climate.
+Full implementation of this framework has the potential to achieve transformational adaptation; the fundamental attributes of health system would change to anticipate and effectively manage the population health and healthcare risks of climate change.
+This includes having the knowledge, capacity, tools, and human and financial resources for health systems to extend beyond soft limits to adaptation.

-The WHO framework outlines 10 key components (Figure 7.15) that, when achieved, will:
+The framework outlines 10 key components (Figure 7.15) that, when achieved, will:

-- Guide professionals working in health systems and in health determining sectors (e.g., water and sanitation, food and agriculture, energy, and urban planning) to understand and effectively prepare for the additional health risks posed by climate variability and change - Identify the main health functions that need to be strengthened to build climate resilience, and to use these to develop comprehensive and practical plans (e.g., the health component of National Adaptation Plans (H-NAP)) - Support health decision makers to identify roles and responsibilities to implement this plan for actors within and outside the formal health sector
+- guide professionals working in health systems, and in health determining sectors (e.g. water and sanitation, food and agriculture, energy, urban planning) to understand and effectively prepare for the additional health risks posed by climate variability and change; - identify the main health functions that need to be strengthened to build climate resilience, and to use these to develop comprehensive and practical plans (e.g., the health component of NAP (H-NAP)); and - support health decision-makers to identify roles and responsibilities to implement this plan, for actors within and outside the formal health sector.